Don’t Let Diamond Fluorescence Ruin Your Engagement Ring

 So, if you’re thinking about buying a fluorescent diamond, remember that fluorescence and color counteract each other.
 Fluorescence can make a yellow diamond appear white, or a white diamond appear blue.

-Neither!
-If you’re buying a fluorescent diamond, you may want to consider requesting additional images or videos under different lighting conditions to thoroughly assess the beauty of the stone.
+If you can’t do that, you may want to consider requesting additional images or videos under different lighting conditions to thoroughly assess the stone.
 If you want a stone that glows blue because it’s a great party trick we support that.
 You do you.

 Yes and no. Fluorescent diamonds do trade at slightly different prices to non- fluorescent diamonds, but not the ones you want.
 I-M diamonds with strong fluorescence trade at a 2-3% price premium to non-fluorescent diamonds with similar color grades.
 Why?
 They face up whiter.
 Don’t you think they deserve the modest bump?